 On 1 April 1792 Larrey joined the French army at Strasbourg and it was there that he claimed, he “became sensible of the inconveniences of the French ambulances.”
-The tradition at the time was that ambulances were “to remain about a league from the army, while the wounded were also obliged to remain on the field of battle until after the combat.”
+The tradition at the time was that ambulances were “to remain a league from the army, whilst the wounded were compelled to suffer on the field of battle until after the combat.”
 Moreover, when the wounded were taken off the battlefield at the end of the battle, they were done so in unwieldy ambulances.

 “Larrey was depressed and mournful at the sight of the privations to which the wounded were exposed.”

-Larrey then begin thinking about how he could provide “speedy succor” to the wounded and dying and this resulted in him developing a carriage that was hung on springs and combined “great strength and solidity with lightness.”
+He then begin thinking about how he could provide “speedy succor” to the wounded and dying.
+This resulted in him developing a carriage that was hung on springs and combined “great strength and solidity with lightness.”
 The lightness then resulted in the carriage’s ability to move rapidly with as much speed as the “flying artillery.”
-Thus, these vehicles become known as ambulances volantes, or in other words, “flying ambulances,” and a dispatch written by General Beauharnais to the Convention provides the benefits of Larrey’s ambulances:
+Thus, these vehicles become known as ambulances volantes, or in other words, “flying ambulances,” and a dispatch written by General Beauharnais to the Convention provides the benefits of Larrey’s speedy ambulances:

 “I ought not to omit mentioning the names of the Adjutant-General Bailly, Abbatouchi of the Artillery, and the Surgeon-Major Larrey and his comrades with flying ambulances, whose indefatigable care in the healing of the wounded has diminished those afflicting results to humanity which have generally been inseparable from days of victory, and has essentially served the cause of humanity itself in preserving the brave defenders of our country.”

-When 28-year-0ld Larrey was in Paris for a short time in 1794, he married 24-year-old Marie-Élisabeth Laville-Leroux.
-Marie-Élisabeth was a French painter who studied under Jacques-Louis David and whose sister was the French neoclassical, historical and genre painter, Marie-Guillemine Benoist.
+When 28-year-old Larrey was in Paris for a short time in 1794, he married 24-year-old Marie-Élisabeth Laville-Leroux.
+She was a French painter who studied under Jacques-Louis David and whose sister was the French neoclassical, historical and genre painter, Marie-Guillemine Benoist.
 Soon after his marriage, Larrey was ordered to Toulon in southern France and it was there that he met Napoleon for the first time.
-Napoleon would come to think so highly of Larrey that he once commented:
+The future emperor was impressed by Larrey and he would come to think so highly of the innovative Larrey that he once commented:

 “If the army ever erects a monument to express its gratitude, it should do so in honor of Larrey.”

-After meeting Napoleon, Larrey served in the army in Spain, but because he fell ill, he was ordered back to Paris.
-In Paris, he became a professor at Val-de-Grâce.
-He was appointed surgeon-in-chief of the Napoleonic armies in Italy in 1797, and went to Egypt a year later.
-After Napoleon’s defeat at the Siege of Acre in 1799, Larrey was ordered back to Paris.
-About eight years later, he was appointed Commandeur of the Légion d’honneur on 12 May 1807.
+After meeting Napoleon, Larrey served in the army in Spain, but because he fell ill, he was ordered back to Paris where he became a professor at Val-de-Grâce.
+He was appointed surgeon-in-chief of the Napoleonic armies in Italy in 1797 and went to Egypt a year later.
+After Napoleon’s defeat at the Siege of Acre in 1799, Larrey was ordered back to Paris and, about eight years later, appointed Commandeur of the Légion d’honneur on 12 May 1807.

-Besides being instrumental in establishing the flying ambulances, here are a few other interesting tidbits about Larrey:
+Besides being instrumental in establishing the flying ambulances, here are a few other interesting tidbits about Dominique Jean Larrey: